rsdoiel/antenna/archives/2025/ham_radio_2025.14.md

 date: 2025-04-10, from: Amateur Radio Relay League News

-<p>ARRL Ham Radio Open Houses are happening all over the Western Hemisphere, and more dates are being added by clubs each week.
-April 18 is World Amateur Radio Day and this year celebrates 100 years since the International Amateur Radio Union was founded in Paris.
-ARRL Founder Hiram Percy Maxim, W1AW, served as the first president of IARU, and ARRL still serves as the International Secretariat for...</p>
+<p>ARRL Ham Radio Open Houses are happening all over the western hemisphere, and more dates are being added each week.
+Throughout the entire month of April, radio clubs, schools, and even museums are opening their doors to help introduce the public to amateur radio.
+They will show of their ham radio stations, demonstrating the technology and innovation enjoyed by radio amateurs today. </p><p>Some of the ...</p>

 <br>